PCMDI/CMEC/README.md

 ## Coordinated Model Evaluation Capabilities

+This repo is used for hosting the http://pcmdi.github.io/CMEC web site.

-This is a Jekyll generated website.
+It is a Jekyll generated website.
 * [site](https://jekyllrb.com)
 * [docs](https://jekyllrb.com/docs/home/)
 * [help](https://jekyllrb.com/help/)